oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-python.md

 - Work quickly enough for end-users
 - Slow down attackers who gain access to your hashed passwords

-There may be no such thing as a “perfect” password hashing algorithm for all time though.
+There may be no such thing as a "perfect" password hashing algorithm for all time though.
 As computing power increases and becomes cheaper, researchers will have to continue building stronger hashing algorithms.

 ## Using Hashed Passwords
 Now that you understand how to hash a password properly in Python, it's time to talk about how you'll actually use these hashed passwords.
 In practice, there are three typical workflows you might face when dealing with hashed passwords.

 ### Storing Hashed Passwords
 When a user signs up for your service, they will typically enter a username and password in plaintext.
-When they click “submit,” the username and password are sent to your server (hopefully, over an encrypted SSL connection) where you should:
+When they click "submit," the username and password are sent to your server (hopefully, over an encrypted SSL connection) where you should:

 - Validate that the password meets your [password requirements](https://support.okta.com/help/s/article/Creating-a-Password-Policy?language=en_US)
 - Hash the password using your chosen algorithm